Updated: 4 days ago

 "Reactive attachment disorder is a reaction to early developmental trauma.
 The child is in survival mode.
 And then their parents are too," says licensed clinical social worker Forrest Lien.
 "Reactive attachment disorder is a family disorder; it does not impact the child alone."

+The title of Lien's presentation is spot-on for many reasons.
+Many pieces to RAD parenting feels "crazy".
 As parents, our training is basic—we’re just average people—but we’re expected to deal with issues even experts have trouble addressing.
 When we reach out to the department of family services or the adoption agency, they often have no avenue by which to help once a child is legally adopted.
 The only way to get the department of family services involved is for the adoptive parents to be criminalized via either false reports or their own desperation.
 This is horribly wrong.
 When good families take on challenging children, they need ongoing support, including financial resources to pay for specialized treatments.

 When parents are over their heads, they should not be arrested, taken to court or otherwise judged.
 They should be met with empathy and understanding.
 Reforms to the various systems should include ongoing support for those who adopt children with complex traumas.